What is Life Insurance Selection?

 - Primary risks: mortgage default if they die, family income loss, and critical illness during working years

 📌 The right combination at this life stage is term life insurance plus critical illness cover.
-Whole of life cover is unnecessary (not yet at inheritance tax planning age), income protection is ideal to add if affordable, and family income benefit could replace or supplement term life.
-The total premium is less than a streaming subscription bundle — yet removes the biggest financial risks the family faces.
+Whole life cover is unnecessary (not yet at estate tax planning age), disability insurance is ideal to add if affordable, and family income benefit could replace or supplement term life.
+The total premium is less than a streaming subscription bundle, yet removes the biggest financial risks the family faces.

 Why This Matters